 Here are some common issues:

 - A party is identified to you as a property owner, but they are actually a tenant who commissioned the work.
-The notice usually must still go to the property owner and you must do property owner research (Check out: How To Find The Property Owner on A Construction Job)
+The notice usually must still go to the property owner and you must do property owner research.

 - You must notify the construction lender in states like California, Arizona and Oregon, but the lender isn’t frequently identified to you.
-You are required, therefore, to research the construction lender’s identity (See How To Find The Lender on Construction Projects).
+You are required, therefore, to research the construction lender’s identity.

 - A property owner is identified to you as a person, when it is actually the person’s company that owns the property.